Perez holds off Verstappen’s charge to win Saudi Arabian GP

 Russell said “common sense needs to be applied,” and Alonso was annoyed with governing body FIA.

-“I think it’s more of a FIA poor show today more than disappointment for ourselves,” Alonso told broadcaster Sky.
+“I think it’s more of a FIA poor show today more than disappointment for ourselves,” Alonso told broadcaster Sky as he awaited results of the Aston Martin appeal.
 “You can’t apply the penalty 35 laps after the pit stop.
 They had enough time to inform us.”

 Perez soon regained the lead while Verstappen and Charles Leclerc – starting from 12th because of a 10-place grid penalty – chewed up the cars ahead of them.